oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ## Do more with Spring Boot, Vue, and Okta

 You built a Spring Boot resource server backend and a Vue frontend in this tutorial.
 The Vue client used the latest Vue 3 version with the Quasar framework.
 The app included full CRUD (create, read, update, and delete) capabilities.
-It was all secured using Okta.
+It was all secured first using Okta, and then, a second time, via Auth0.

 You can find the source code for this example on GitHub in the [@oktadev/okta-spring-boot-vue-crud-example](https://github.com/oktadev/okta-spring-boot-vue-crud-example) repository.